ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/ReadMe.md

 1) Implement Injection filtering by establiishing a predefined set of rules via your firewall or network security group.

-* Establish rules that block HTTP Headers, Query parameters, URI paths, and Request Payloads.
+2) Establish rules that block HTTP Headers, Query parameters, URI paths, and Request Payloads.

-2) Ensure your website URI scheme is HTTPS and has an accredited and trusted certificate
+3) Ensure your website URI scheme is HTTPS and has an accredited and trusted certificate

+4) If possible make sure that your website has been updated with current verions of HTML, CSS, and Javascript